triton-inference-server/server/docs/test.rst

 Next you need to build a QA version of the inference server container.
 This container will contain the inference server, the QA tests, and all the dependencies needed to run the QA tests.
-You must first build the tensorrtserver_client, tensorrtserver_cbe, tensorrtserver_build and tensorrtserver containers as described in :ref:`section-getting-the-client-libraries` and :ref:`section-building` and then build the QA container::
+You must first build the tritonserver_client, tritonserver_cbe, tritonserver_build and tritonserver containers as described in :ref:`section-getting-the-client-libraries` and :ref:`section-building` and then build the QA container::

-  $ docker build -t tensorrtserver_qa -f Dockerfile.QA .
+  $ docker build -t tritonserver_qa -f Dockerfile.QA .

 Run QA Container
 ----------------